What is the treatment cost?

 Wasps will leave the same area in a purposeful manner.

-Places to look at if you suspect more wasps than usual are bothering you in the garden or appearing repeatedly in the same room of the house - these usually are:
+If you suspect more wasps than usual are bothering you in the garden or appearing repeatedly in the same room of the house:

 Check each line of tiles further up the roof than the gutter, or where wood meets masonry such as window ledges, fascia boards and around Velux™ windows and lead flashing.